 The MAC lists tarmac delays as a hazard within the MSP Airport Emergency Plan (AEP).
 The Federal Aviation Administration has approved the AEP and the procedures defined within.
-The AEP's Tarmac Delay response plan includes three elements: an MSP Overflow Aircraft Parking Plan, a Delta Air Lines Deplaning Plan and a MAC Deplaning Plan.
+The AEP's Tarmac Delay response plan includes two elements: an MSP Overflow Aircraft Parking Plan and a MAC Deplaning Plan.